Joshua-Robison/cornell-certificate/README.md

 # eCornell

-This repository contains coursework from a professional data science and machine learning certificate.
+This repository contains coursework from a professional machine learning certificate completed through Cornell.

 The certificate consists of seven courses:
 - Problem Solving with Machine Learning